Manuel-Martin-Jukisz/JS-practice/README.md

 # This repostirory its used just to Practice

-I have not been very update on the JS 2021 sintax, thats why Itry to touch couple important things Ineed to know of JS to have better coding expirience on React.
+I have not been very update on the JS 2021 syntax, thats why Itry to touch couple important things Ineed to know of JS to have better coding expirience on React.

 # Getting Started with Create React App